yllaw/CopyCat/README.md

 # CopyCat
 Steps To Git--

-1.Always pull before anything make sure you are in the master branch to get to master branch type git checkout master once you are in master pull from master repo git pull
+1.Always pull before anything make sure your master and your current working branch are up to date to check type git status, since we will just be working on our own individual branches we just need to update our branches to the master branch to do so type git pull origin master this will pull the files from the master repo in to your current working branch

-2.When you are up to date with master you can now make changes make sure you are making changes while in your branch(git checkout "your branch name") 3.After you make changes the sequence of commands are git add . git commit -m "message explainging the changes you have made in that push" if it is the first time you are pushing with that branch you have to set it up
+2.When you are up to date with master you can now make changes make sure you are making changes while in your branch(git checkout "your branch name")

+3.After you make changes the sequence of commands are git add . git commit -m "message explainging the changes you have made in that push" if it is the first time you are pushing with that branch you have to set it up